ComposableFi/composable/code/xcvm/SPEC.md

 ```
 Spawn XYZ BridgeSecurity::Deterministic 0 [
-    Call 0x1337,                                 //chain-specific encoding to make a smart contract call.
+    Call 0x1337,                                 // chain-specific encoding to make a smart contract call.
     Transfer Relayer USDC Unit 50,               // 50 bucks for the fee.
 The relayer earns this if the inner spawn is dispatched.
     Spawn HOME BridgeSecurity::Deterministic 0 [
         Transfer Relayer USDC Unit 50            // Another 50 bucks fee for the operation, but now reverse direction.